guoqiao/ansible-role-vim/README.md

 Requirements
 ------------

-The target hosts need to have `apt` or `homebrew` to install deb packages.
+The target hosts need to have `apt` to install deb packages.

 Role Variables
 --------------